iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 ***

-## Request tokens from faucet
+## Request Tokens from the Faucet

-Below you can find two ways to request funds from the Shimmer testnet faucet.
-You can either request funds via the Shimmer faucet website, or programmatically by directly calling the API of the faucet.
+Below you can find two ways to request funds from the [Shimmer testnet faucet](https://faucet.testnet.shimmer.network/).
+You can either [request funds via the Shimmer faucet website](#request-tokens-via-faucet-website) or programmatically by directly [calling the API of the faucet](#request-tokens-via-faucet-api).

-### Request tokens via faucet website
+### Request Tokens via the Faucet Website

-Now you can go to the [Shimmer Testnet Faucet Website](https://faucet.testnet.shimmer.network/), paste in your newly created address and request funds.
+After you have [set up your account](#setup-account-script), you can go to the [Shimmer Testnet Faucet Website](https://faucet.testnet.shimmer.network/), paste in your newly created address, and request funds.

 :::note